AzizjonTuraev/book_recommendation/README.md

 2. **Connecting to external Analysis Tools**:

     Now you can go to the http://localhost:8080/home on your browser to access to Apache Airflow.
     You also need to connect Apache Airflow to SQL (any Relational SQL databases - in this case Dbeawer is used) and SQL to PowerBI.
-You can find how to connect it on the pdf file on the project -  [flowchart ↗️] (flowchart.pdf)
+You can find how to connect it on the pdf file on the project -  [flowchart ↗️](flowchart.pdf)

 3. **Build the Docker image**: